ericearl/MakeRPG/docs/index.md

 # YAML Files

 You can find the rules for creating the two necessary YAML files in the left menu of this readthedocs website.
+The code repository includes one generic pair of system example YAML's and one real example of a pair of YAML's from my personal favorite, R. Talsorian's Cyberpunk 2020 (R) written by Mike Pondsmith, et al.

 "YAML Ain't Markup Language" (YAML) files have a few basic formatting rules.